core-wg/groupcomm-bis/draft-ietf-core-groupcomm-bis.md

 ### Directory Discovery ### {#sec-uc-dirdiscovery}
 This use case is a specific subcase of Distributed Service Discovery ({{sec-uc-sd}}), in which a device needs to identify the location of a Directory on the network to which it can e.g., register its own offered services, or to which it can perform queries to identify and locate other devices/services it needs to access on the network. {{Section 3.3 of RFC7390}} showed an example of discovering a CoRE Resource Directory using CoAP group communication.
-As defined in {{I-D.ietf-core-resource-directory}}, a resource directory is a web entity that stores information about web resources and implements REST interfaces for registration and lookup of those resources.
+As defined in {{RFC9176}}, a resource directory is a web entity that stores information about web resources and implements REST interfaces for registration and lookup of those resources.
 For example, a device can register itself to a resource directory to let it be found by other devices and/or applications.

 ## Operational Phase ##
 Operational phase use cases describe those operations that occur most frequently in a networked system, during its operational lifetime and regular operation.
 Regular usage is when the applications on networked devices perform the tasks they were designed for and exchange of application-related data using group communication occurs.
 Processes like system reconfiguration, group changes, system/device setup, extra group security changes, etc. are not part of regular operation.